Where to stay in Munich – First time, Oktoberfest and more options

 Where to stay in Munich for Christmas markets

-Short answer: Altstadt, or the historical centre, is the best neighborhood to stay to appreciate the Christmas markets.
+Short answer: Altstadt, or the historical centre, is the best neighbourhood to stay in to appreciate the Christmas markets.
 You will be next to the biggest market in Marienplatz and close to other hidden ones.
 Three great accommodations are the Hotel Am Markt, the Haus im Tal and the Louis Hotel.

 Long answer: Christmas in Germany is pretty magical but no one does it better than the people of Munich.

 From immaculate decorations to cheerful festive music, there will be no dull moment in your entire trip.

 The Christmas markets feature a variety of stands selling everything from mauled wine to handmade crafts for that last-minute gift shopping.